henrisve/CarND-Behavioral-Cloning-P3/README.md

 My model consists of a convolution neural network that I based on the Nvidia network but added dropout in the fully connected layers (model.py lines 183-203)

-The model includes ELU layers to introduce nonlinearity , and the data is normalized in the model using a Keras lambda layer as shown in the lecture.
+The model includes RELU layers to introduce nonlinearity , and the data is normalized in the model using a Keras lambda layer as shown in the lecture.
-(I first used relu, change to ELU (which is similar but don't have the Vanishing gradient problem) after people talking about it in the slack channel, didn't really notice any difference, except that I get a feeling it's a bit slower at training)
+(I first used relu, tried to change to ELU (which is similar but don't have the Vanishing gradient problem) after people talking about it in the slack channel, didn't really notice any difference, so ended up with relu in the final model)

 ####2.
 Attempts to reduce overfitting in the model